SanderMertens/flecs/docs/DesignWithFlecs.md

 What is key to note here is that the granularity of control is at the module level, _never_ at the individual system level.
 The reason for this is that modules may reimplement their features with different systems.
 If you have inter-system dependencies, those could break easily every time you update a module.
 This also makes sure that you can replace one module for another without running into annoying compatibility issues.

 ### Modules and Feature Swapping
 A good practice to employ with modules is to split them up into components.* modules and systems.* modules.
 For example, you may have a module `components.physics` that contains all the components to store data for a physics system.
-You may then have a module caled `systems.physics`, which imports the components module and "implements" the components.
+You may then have a module called `systems.physics`, which imports the components module and "implements" the components.
 Because applications only have access to `components.physics` (they import it as well) but do not have direct access to the systems inside `systems.physics`, you can simply swap one physics implementation with another without changing application code.

 This is a powerful pattern enabled by ECS that will give your projects a lot of flexibility and freedom in refactoring code.